DeSantis signs bills targeting drag shows, transgender kids and the use of bathrooms and pronouns - KESQ

 “It’s kind of sad that we even have some of these discussions,” DeSantis told the crowd, standing behind a lectern with a sign reading “Let Kids Be Kids.”

 DeSantis presented a narrative that expert panels in the nation’s major medical associations have said is false, such as the idea that children are routinely being “mutilated.”
-While he said he is protecting parents’ rights, his opponents say he’s denying the rights of parents with transgender kids.
+While he said he is protecting parents’ rights, his opponents say he is denying the rights of parents with transgender kids.

 The gender care law also bans the use of state money for gender-affirming care and places new restrictions on adults seeking treatment.